Arcadia-Science/arcadia-computational-training/docs/workshops/20220920-intro-to-git-and-github/lesson.md

 The basic Git workflow begins when you communicate to Git about changes you've made to your files.
 Once you like a set of changes you’ve made you can tell Git about them by using the command **`git add`**.
 This stages the changes you have made.
+Staging a file tells Git that you're ready to commit those files -- it's a way of telling Git which files you're ready to commit.
 Next, you bake them into the branch using **`git commit`**.
 When you’re ready, you can communicate those changes back to GitHub using **`git push`**.
 This will push your the changes that are in your local repository up to the remote repository.